qeepcologne/flutter_image_compress_lite/README.md

 - `BAD_IMAGE` — the source bytes/file could not be decoded into an image.
 - `WRITE_FAILED` — the compressed output could not be written to the target path (`compressAndGetFile` only).

-Platform-specific, defensive codes (unreachable from the public Dart API):
+It can also carry these platform-specific, defensive codes (unreachable from the public Dart API):
 - **Android** — `UNKNOWN_FORMAT` (wire format index doesn't match a known `CompressFormat`) and `COMPRESS_ERROR` (any other native failure, e.g. a HEIC-encoder error).
 - **iOS** — `BAD_ARGS` (malformed channel arguments).